Turkey Bay OHV Trails

 When is the best time to hear the elk bugling at the Elk & Bison Prairie?

 Q. Where can I rent a boat, kayak, or canoe?

-A. Canoe and kayak rentals are available at Energy Lake and Nature Station.
+A. Canoe rentals are available at Energy Lake and both canoe and kayak rentals are available at Nature Station.
 To rent a boat, you may go to any of the state resort parks or private marinas surrounding LBL.
 For more information on state resort parks and marinas in our community, please click here.